 7. Virtual hiring can be quick and effective

 What should you do if you need to hire new talent while nearly everyone is working remotely?
 Set up a virtual hiring process!
+The interview process for hiring remote workers is different from in-person.
 Here’s an example of what yours might look like:

 - Initial phone interview with each of the most promising candidates